gsec/eZchat/README.md

 Developer Guidelines
 --------------------------------------------------------------------------------
+- _ALWAYS RUN nosetests before committing any code!
+It is not optional but mandatory!_ If you don't, you risk to push non-compiling code which has happened in most comits in the last time.
 - 2 spaces for indentation.
 No tabs.
 No whitespace at the end of a line
 - Surround operators like `+`, `-`, `=`, .. with a single space
 - Never write more than 80 characters in a line.
 Try to avoid `&` by abusing